API Keys

 PermissionCan do

 Prefer a sending_access key for any server that only needs to send email — it limits the blast radius if the key leaks.
-Note that a key can only mint or revoke other keys if it has full_access.

 You can create multiple keys to isolate different applications or environments.
 Scoping each integration to its own key lets you track its usage independently, spot abuse, and revoke just that key if it leaks — without disrupting your other services.